BitNixLLC/OnDemandRemote/README.md

 3. **User Access**:
    Users can enter their support codes on the main application page to initiate remote support sessions.

+## Temporary URL Generation
+Once the correct code is entered, the script generates a temporary URL from MeshCentral.
+This URL allows users to download the appropriate agent for remote support.
+This ensures that the agent download is secure and specific to the session initiated by the entered support code.

 ## Environment
 - **MeshCentral**: Default install via Node.
 - **Web Server**: Apache2